web-infra-dev/rsbuild/packages/document/docs/en/shared/config/tools/webpackChain.md

 - file-loader
 - ...

-This method is usually used when you need to reuse the same dependency with the builder.
+This method is usually used when you need to reuse the same dependency with the rsbuild.

 :::tip
 Rsbuild built-in dependencies are subject to change with version iterations, e.g. generate large version break changes.
 Please avoid using this API if it is not necessary.